-- 1. Light-frame wall construction shall have a minimum framing member thickness of 1-1/2 inches (38 mm) for wood framing or flange width of 1-1/2 inches (38 mm) for cold-formed steel framing. - 2.
+- 1. Light-frame wall construction shall have a minimum framing member thickness of 11⁄2 inches (38 mm) for wood framing or flange width of 11⁄2 inches (38 mm) for cold-formed steel framing. - 2.
 Wall stud spacing shall not exceed 24 inches (610 mm) on center. - 3.
 All FPIS sheathing edges shall be supported by wall framing or blocking unless unblocked construction is specifically addressed by FPIS manufacturer's installation instructions. - 4.
 For applications of FPIS where its fastening is intended to resist full transverse negative design wind load independent of the cladding material and cladding fastening, FPIS shall be attached to wall framing in accordance with the FPIS manufacturer's installation instructions for this application, and in accordance with Sections 6.6.2 and 7.4.2. - 5.
 For applications where the FPIS attachment is not capable of independently resisting negative design wind pressures in accordance with Section 4, exterior cladding shall be provided to secure the FPIS to the wall framing.
 Where cladding is used to secure FPIS to the wall framing, the cladding and cladding attachment shall be structurally adequate to resist the negative design wind pressure in accordance with Section 4.
-Installation of the cladding and its attachment over FPIS shall be in accordance with one of the following: - a) the cladding manufacturer's installation instructions for installation over FPIS; and or - b) the applicable building code requirements for installation of cladding over FPIS, including the specification of an enhanced wind load design pressure rating for vinyl siding where it is installed over FPIS serving as the sole exterior sheathing material. where vinyl siding manufacturer's installation instruction for vinyl siding certified and labeled as conforming to ASTM D3679 does not address application over FPIS, the vinyl siding manufacturer's installation instructions for vinyl siding installed over structural sheathing capable of independently resisting negative design wind pressures shall be permitted when the following conditions are met: - i) the wind pressure rating of the vinyl siding is reduced to account for the wind load acting on the vinyl siding layer and fasteners securing the vinyl siding and foam sheathing, - ii) a minimum safety factor of 2 is used in determination of the reduced wind pressure -rating, and - iii) cladding fastener length is adequate to maintain required penetration into the framing; or - c) engineered design.

-6. For applications where furring is installed over FPIS, furring shall be attached to wall framing to resist transverse wind load applied to furring from cladding and FPIS, and to support cladding weight in accordance with the applicable building code.
+Installation of the cladding and its attachment over FPIS shall be in accordance with the following: - a) The cladding manufacturer's installation instructions for installation over FPIS; and - b) The applicable building code requirements for installation of cladding over FPIS, including the specification of an enhanced wind load design pressure rating for vinyl siding where it is installed over FPIS serving as the sole exterior sheathing material. - 6.
+For applications where furring is installed over FPIS, furring shall be attached to wall framing to resist transverse wind load applied to furring from cladding and FPIS, and to support cladding weight in accordance with the applicable building code.

 User Note: Refer to Commentary C1.3 for guidance on installation of cladding and furring over FPIS on light frame wood or steel walls.
-This standard and typical practice relies primarily on cladding or furring attachments to provide securement for permanent wind load resistance of exterior wall covering assemblies which include FPIS products as a component.
+This standard and typical practice relies primarily on cladding or furring attachments to provide securement for permanent wind load resistance of exterior wall covering assemblies that include FPIS products as a component.
 Designing FPIS attachments for the full design wind load has some advantages such as improved temporary wind resistance during construction and less reliance on quality of siding installation for wind resistance of the FPIS component and wall covering assembly as a whole.